The JD Program requires the completion of 83 credits. Please review the Program Requirements for more details.

 Additionally, students may take no more than fifteen credit hours per semester, except by advance permission (through a Credit Load Permission Form) of the Office of Academic Services, FH 400, the Vice Dean, or the Executive Committee, a joint committee of law professors, law students, and administrators.

 All students need permission to register for fewer than 12 credits, or for more than 15 credits.
-You must obtain approval from the Office of Academic Services for any exception before you select courses; use the Credit Load Increase/Decrease Request Forms (pdf size: 23.74 KB) to request approval.
+You must obtain approval from the Office of Academic Services for any exception before you select courses; use the Credit Load Increase/Decrease Request Forms found on this page to request approval.

 Class Attendance and Residence Requirements